DilanLivera/live_object_detection_using_dotnet/README.md

    a.
 ONNX Model

-    - Create a `Models` directory in the `src/UI` folder if it does not exists.
+    - Create a `Models` directory in the `src/UI` folder if it does not exist.
     - Download the "Tiny YOLOv3" model from the [ONNX Model](https://github.com/onnx/models/blob/main/validated/vision/object_detection_segmentation/tiny-yolov3/model/tiny-yolov3-11.onnx) page to the `src/UI/Models` directory.
 Please make sure the model file name is `tiny-yolov3-11.onnx`.
 The input and output requirements depend on the version of the model.
 Because of this, we can't use a model that is different from the current implementation.

    b.
 COCO Labels File